pravega/pravega/documentation/src/docs/controller-service.md

 Abort, like commit, can be requested explicitly by the application.
 However, abort can also be initiated automatically if the Transaction’s timeout elapses.

-1. The Controller tracks the timeout for each and every Transaction in the system and whenever timeout elapses, or upon explicit user request, Transaction utility module marks the Transaction for abort in its respective metadata.
+1. The Controller tracks the timeout for each and every Transaction in the system and whenever timeout elapses, or upon explicit user request, Transaction Management module marks the Transaction for abort in its respective metadata.
 2. After this, the Event is picked for processing by abort Event Processor and the Transactions abort is immediately attempted.
 3. There is no ordering requirement for abort Transaction and hence it is performed concurrently and across Streams.